Updated February 2025

 The idea of a gap year – or a one-year break after high school and before college – has a long history in Europe and is popular in the UK.

-Now, partially spurred by Covid and even Malia Obama’s well-publicized gap year, the idea of taking a year off before starting college is becoming more popular in the U.S.
+Now, partially spurred by the pandemic and even Malia Obama’s well-publicized gap year, the idea of taking a year off before starting college is becoming more popular in the U.S.

-Most students don’t take a gap year, but the idea isn’t as out there as it might seem at first.
+Some universities offer their own gap year programs for admitted students.
+While most students don’t take a gap year, the idea isn’t as out there as it might seem at first.

 Why take a Gap Year?